Let's talk about sepsis signs and symptoms brochure

-Sepsis is a life-threatening illness that can occur when the body’s response to an infection damages its own tissues and organs and can lead to organ failure.
+Sepsis is a life-threatening illness that can occur when the body’s response to an infection, which can lead to tissue damage and failure.
 Sepsis is the leading cause of death from infection around the world.

 Sepsis can be difficult to predict and diagnose.

 Adults can experience one or more of the following sign: